Khovanov homology and quantum error-correcting codes: Tensor products of Khovanov chain complexes

 We now go through these computations where $D_1$ is a pointed Hopf link, denoted $D^\text{hl}$.
-There are two forms of the oriented Hopf link to consider: either the $(2,2)$ or the $(2,-2)$ Torus link.
+There are two forms of the oriented Hopf link to consider: either the $(2,2)$ or the $(2,-2)$ torus link, shown in \eqref{eq:two Hopf links}.

-Although they have slightly different cube of resolution diagrams, it is sufficient to consider them together.
-First, for just this section, we will shift up homological degrees from \eqref{eq:Khovanov cx} up by $n_{-}$.
-In particular, the Khovanov chain complex for any diagram $D$ then goes from homological degree $0$ to $n$, where $n$ is the number of crossings.
-This is only relevant for the $(2,-2)$ Torus link, where we have $2$ negative crossings, and thus the homological degrees get shifted from $-2,-1,0$ up to $0,1,2$.
-Thus, both the $(2,2)$ and the $(2,-2)$ Torus links have the same degrees in their chain complexes.